apollographql/apollo-server/docs/source/api/apollo-server.md

    'sendReport()' on other signals if you'd like.
 Note that 'sendReport()' does not run synchronously so it cannot work usefully in an 'exit' handler.

-*  `maskErrorDetails`: boolean

-   Set to true to remove error details from the traces sent to Apollo's servers.
-Defaults to false.

-* `errorFilter`: (err: Error) => boolean
+* `filterErrors`: (err: Error) => Error | null

    By default, all errors get reported to Engine servers.
-You can specify a a filter function to exclude specific errors from being reported by returning false.
+You can specify a a filter function to exclude specific errors from being reported by returning null, or you can mask certain details of the error and return the error to be reported.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**